ibm-cloud-docs/billing-usage/change_pricing_plan.md

               standard                  plan         264d0450-996d-4bcd-894d-fc7018dacf1e
     ```

-1. Change the plan for your service instance.
+1. Update the pricing plan for your service instance.

-   - If the service is RC-enabled, change your plan by using the [`ibmcloud resource service-instance-update` command](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_update).
+   - If the service is enabled with the resource controller, run the [`ibmcloud resource service-instance-update` command](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_update).

      ```
      ibmcloud resource service-instance-update <service_instance_name> --service-plan-id <plan_id>
      ```
      {: codeblock}

-   - If the service is not RC-enabled and is therefore based on Cloud Foundry, change your plan by using the [`ibmcloud cf update-service` command](/docs/cli?topic=cli-ibmcloud_commands_services#ibmcloud_service_update).
+   - If the service is based on Cloud Foundry, run the [`ibmcloud cf update-service` command](/docs/cli?topic=cli-ibmcloud_commands_services#ibmcloud_service_update).

      ```
      ibmcloud cf update-service <service_instance_name> [-p <plan_name>]
      ```
      {:codeblock}

-## Changing a pricing plan by using the API
+## Updating a pricing plan by using the API
 {: #changing-plan-api}
 {: api}

-You can programmatically change the pricing plan for an instance by calling the [{{site.data.keyword.cloud_notm}} Resource Controller API](/apidocs/resource-controller/resource-controller#update-resource-instance) as shown in the following sample request.
+You can programmatically update the pricing plan for an instance by calling the [{{site.data.keyword.cloud_notm}} Resource Controller API](/apidocs/resource-controller/resource-controller#update-resource-instance) as shown in the following sample request.
+The example updates a pricing plan for an instance.

 ```
 curl -X PATCH https://resource-controller.cloud.ibm.com/v2/resource_instances/8d7af921-b136-4078-9666-081bd8470d94 -H 'Authorization: Bearer <>' -H 'Content-Type: application/json' -d '{